-All parental rights shall be transferred to the adult student upon his/her 18th birthday, unless the student is determined to be incompetent under state law.
-All notices required by the IDEA will be given to both the adult student and the parents, but all other parental rights under the IDEA and described in this notice of procedural safeguards, shall transfer to the student.
+All parent(s)/guardian(s) rights shall be transferred to the adult student upon their 18th birthday, unless the student is determined to be incompetent under state law.
+All notices required by the IDEA will be given to both the adult student and the parent(s)/guardian(s), but all other parent(s)/guardian(s) rights under the IDEA and described in this notice of procedural safeguards, shall transfer to the student.

-- The school district shall notify the students and the parents of this transfer of rights, at least one year prior to the student's 18th birthday and will include in the student's IEP a statement that the student has been informed of his/her rights that will transfer upon reaching the age of majority. - Parental rights will not transfer to the adult student if the student has been determined to be incompetent under state law. - If the student lacks the ability to provide informed consent regarding his/her educational program, but has not been determined to be incompetent under state law, the state shall establish procedures to appoint the parent to represent the student in the special education process. - If the parent is not available, the state shall appoint another appropriate individual to represent the educational interests of the student throughout the student's eligibility under the IDEA. - All rights accorded to parents under the IDEA (and which are described in this notice) transfer to adult students incarcerated in adult or juvenile correctional institutions. - The school district must allow either parent the right to inspect and review their child's records unless it has been provided with evidence that there is a legally binding instrument, state law, or court order that provides to the contrary.
+- The School District shall notify the students and the parent(s)/guardian(s) of this transfer of rights, at least one year prior to the student's 18th birthday and will include in the student's IEP a statement that the student has been informed of their rights that will transfer upon reaching the age of majority. - Parent(s)/guardian(s) rights will not transfer to the adult student if the student has been determined to be incompetent under state law. - If the student lacks the ability to provide informed consent regarding their educational program but has not been determined to be incompetent under state law, the state shall establish procedures to appoint the parent(s)/guardian(s) to represent the student in the special education process.

+- If the parent(s)/guardian(s) is not available, the state shall appoint another appropriate individual to represent the educational interests of the student throughout the student's eligibility under the IDEA. - All rights accorded to parent(s)/guardian(s) under the IDEA (and which are described in this notice) transfer to adult students incarcerated in adult or juvenile correctional institutions. - The School District must allow either parent(s)/guardian(s) the right to inspect and review their child's records unless it has been provided with evidence that there is a legally binding instrument, state law, or court order that provides to the contrary.